JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Add other Viz to W Editor (data page) - ie Layered Graphs, Trellis, etc.  These need new templates, and a new UI.
 For a GAUGE, see https://gist.github.com/anilkpatro/0cf0503b581556a14aab
     For KPI charts, see https://www.zoho.com/reports/help/dashboard/kpi-widgets.html
     - Give hints/advice on W as to type of graph, insights, etc.
+    - filter in W, not only via Slicer, using Vega
+    - where to store pictures for presentations - on a server??

 **Table (Bradley SmartTable)**